mendixlabs/notify-listen/README.md

 ## Usage

 1. Import the module from the app store
+1. Add the module role `NotifyListen User` to the user role
 1. Update the constants in the Configuration folder with the keys of the app
 1. Create a microflow to execute the `Notify` action.
 With input parameters
     1. Key settings